adam-petro/IoT-project1/README.md

 [Jakub Krzyzynski](https://github.com/j-krzyz)

 ## [First Milestone](https://github.com/adik6555/IoT-project1/tree/milestone1)
+_Note: The code quality in this milestone is not the best one and while lots code parts here are nicely done, you should reconsider copying entire chunks of code from this milestone.
+The reason for that was, that our deadline was approaching faster than anticipated and we simply did not have enough time._

 The purpose of this milestone is to get started with the Raspberry Pi, as well as your Docker (and Node.js or Python) skills, if you are a little rusty.